brown-ccv/Matlab-Improving-Performance/README.md

 ## Downloading this Workshop

-You can down this repository to test the experiments/examples provided
+You can download this repository to test the experiments/examples provided

 To clone